Skip to Content

 Growing up, my grandma always bought regular water whenever my brother and I flew down there.
 The concept of drinking plain water didn’t make sense to her.
 She thought it was tasteless.

 Many Germans tend to quench their thirst with sparkling water instead of bottled water.
-Even in Canada, my German mom would always have a case of Perrier in the house.
+Even in Canada, my German mom always had a Perrier case.
+In German culture, it’s completely acceptable to crack open the bubbly at any time, and no special occasion is needed.

 For an authentic German “sprudelwasser” experience at home, grab some Sparkling Mineral Water by Gerolsteiner.
 Many reviewers on Amazon rave about the great taste.
 Maybe my grandma is onto something after all.